mhBrice/thermophilization/ms/revision/ms_revised.md

 locations: the mean temperature and total precipitation during the growing season, minimum temperature of the coldest period, maximum temperature of the warmest period and the annual climate moisture index (CMI;
-\textcolor{blue}{difference between annual precipitation and potential evapotranspiration}).
+**difference between annual precipitation and potential evapotranspiration**).
 From these bioclimatic variables, we derived different predictors (see Table 1 for details).
-Over the past four decades, growing season temperature and precipitation have increased by 0.14 °C/decade and 9.5 mm/decade, respectively, while CMI has decreased by 1.2 \textcolor{blue}{cm}/decade (Fig. S1).
+Over the past four decades, growing season temperature and precipitation have increased by 0.14 °C/decade and 9.5 mm/decade, respectively, while CMI has decreased by 1.2 **cm**/decade (Fig. S1).

-\textcolor{blue}{We also collected information about natural and anthropogenic disturbances that affected the forest plots both before and during the study period (Table 1, Fig. S2).
-At each plot measurement, 21 disturbance types and their level of intensity (moderate or major) were recorded [Table S2;
+**We also collected information pertaining to natural and anthropogenic disturbances that have affected the forest plots both before and during the study period (Table 1, Fig. S2).
+At each plot, 21 disturbance types and their level of intensity (moderate or major) were recorded [Table S2;
 @mffp_placettes-echantillons_2016].
 The MFFP defined major disturbances as events that resulted in a loss of at least 75% of the tree basal area, whereas moderate disturbances have caused between 25% and 75% of loss.
-For our regression models, we differentiated two main types of disturbances: natural disturbances and harvest, with 3 levels of intensity each (minor, moderate or major) and 2 timings (old, occurred before the first inventory, and recent, occurred during the study period).
-To compare diversity measures among disturbance levels, we also assigned each forest to the level of intensity of the worst disturbance it experienced (regardless of the type or timing).}
+For our regression models, we differentiated two main types of disturbances: natural disturbances and harvest, with 3 levels of intensity each (minor, moderate or major) and 2 periods (old: occurred before the first inventory, and recent: occurred during the study period).
+To compare diversity measures among disturbance levels, we also assigned each forest to the level of intensity of the worst disturbance it experienced (regardless of the type or timing).**

 Core samples were also collected on selected trees during surveys to measure their age.
 Stand age was estimated as the mean of these measures to account for